fanonym/h72s/README.md

 1. Open Stremio
 2. Go to the Addons section
-3. Find the Hellspy addon
+3. Find the HS addon
-4. Use the search function to find content on Hellspy.to
+4. Use the search function to find content on HS
 5. Select an item and stream it

 ## Notes